lubianat/curation_longtrail/adding_sheet_to_zenodo.md

-#  How to publish your biocuration dataset on Zenodo
+#  How to publish your biocuration spreadsheet on Zenodo

-End goal: Have your table published like:
+A biocuration spreadsheet in this situation is a table that came from curation y End goal: Have your table published like:

 - https://zenodo.org/record/4589519#.YIDHRnVKi00